 Get your API Key

-To be able to download data from AEMET you will need a free API key which you can get at https://opendata.aemet.es/centrodedescargas/obtencionAPIKey
+To download data from AEMET, you need a free API key, which you can get at https://opendata.aemet.es/centrodedescargas/obtencionAPIKey.

-Once that you have your API Key, you can use any of the following methods:
+Once you have your API key, you can use any of the following methods:

 a.
 Set API Key with aemet_api_key()